 The final day of the festival is devoted to sisters and brothers, celebrating their bond.
 Brothers are expected to travel the distance to meet his sister and her family and have a meal together.
 Women perform a puja (prayer) for their brother’s wellbeing and feed them by hand, as well as receiving gifts.

-Understandably, Diwali was celebrated differently this year, with many of the collective prayers and festivities having to occur over Zoom.
+Understandably, Diwali was celebrated differently in 2020, with many of the collective prayers and festivities having to occur over Zoom.
 However, families still got together to pray in their own homes and celebrate with one another.
-Next year, if all is back to normal, why not time a trip to India with this incredible festival?
+With things moving back to normal, why not time a trip to India with this incredible festival?
 See the city streets at their most beautiful and take part in a wonderful celebration of goodness and spirituality.